appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/azure-bot-for-detekt-report.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Azure DevOps Bot for Detekt Report** workflow step, along with their respective reasons, are listed in the table below.
+Before running the **Azure DevOps Bot for Detekt Report** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                       | Description                                      |
  |-------------------------------------------------|--------------------------------------------------|